srizzo/code2code/README.markdown

 code2code will process each file through a template engine, indicated by its extension (.groovy = Groovy, .ftl = Freemarker and .vm = Velocity)

+# Installation

+Current version is: 0.0.6 Alpha.
+It's already totally functional, but you can expect limited functionality and not a really beautiful layout.
+Also, you can expect major changes in how it works if needed.

+You can download/install it from the [Update Site](http://srizzo.github.com/code2code/code2code.updatesite)